 - Orgasmic disorder

+Sexual Pain DisordersSexual pain disorders include persistent genital pain with intercourse, called dyspareunia, and involuntary spasms of the vaginal muscle, called vaginismus.
+Genital pain that occurs with sexual stimulation but without intercourse also falls into this category.
+Pain during sex can be a lifelong condition, or it may only occur for a short time.
 Lack of lubrication is the most common cause of genital pain with intercourse.
-For example, up to 45% of women have dyspareunia for a period of time after giving birth to a baby.
+Women may have dyspareunia for a period of time after giving birth to a baby.
 Postmenopausal women may also experience pain with intercourse due to lowered hormone levels, which reduce the natural lubrication of the vagina.
 Infections and inflammation of the vagina or bladder may also cause these painful conditions.

 American Association for Marriage and Family Therapy

 The Society of Obstetricians and Gynaecologists of Canada